Plants are amazing! From helping kids stay focused to giving you food to feed your family – you can’t go wrong with an indoor plant or garden.

 5 THINGS NOT TO GROW in your garden:

-These things take up too much space and it is better to simply buy these in the store. (check outhow to buy groceries to make healthy and cheap meals.
+These things take up too much space and it is better to simply buy these in the store.

 2. Expensive to buy in the store

 5. Ongoing Harvest (example: Fresno)

 I hope that this gave you enough information to start your own garden!